squarecandy/squarecandy-acf-events/README.md

 **Default:**

-Show Upcoming Events in the standard formats
+Show Upcoming Events in the standard format

 `[squarecandy_events]`
 or